paalwilliams/goodreads-amazon-puppeteer-/README.md

 ### Notes
 It may take a while for the initial run to work.

-!Important!
-You must close all running Chrome instances prior to running this application.
+`Important!` You must close all running Chrome instances prior to running this application.